cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Popovers.md

 Popover title text must be coded as a Heading for VoiceOver users.

-Use `.popover()` to code a native SwiftUI sheet that receives VoiceOver focus when opened.
+Use `.popover()` to code a native SwiftUI popover that receives VoiceOver focus when opened.

 Use `AccessibilityFocusState` to send focus back to the trigger button that opened the popover when the popover is closed.